 It anchored April 1 in in such a remote and people-less ecological paradise on the B.C. central coast that one had the feeling of being a Robinson Crusoe castaway on a remote Pacific island.

-The undisclosed spot —with breath-taking azure-blue / green waters —was so chosen for the female herring now bursting out sticky roe eggs by the millions.
+The undisclosed spot —with breathtaking azure-blue and green waters —was so chosen for the female herring now bursting out sticky roe eggs by the millions.
 It’s an annual protein-feeding frenzy for orcas, sea lions, sea birds, wolves and grizzlies, that are all increasingly under stress due to fragile herring stocks, says McAllister.

 Pacific Wild’s approach is to tell this story with world class visuals, and recast the herring with the public as the “foundational” species for the B.C. coastal ecology.
 Nearly everything that breathes around here depends on the fish and its eggs, including local people, he argues.